LatestFood Voyager

 Balushahi is a popular North Indian confection.
 The same sweet is known as badusha or badhusha in South India.
 Balushahi or badusha can be found in almost every mithai shop.
 Indian doughnuts are also known as balushahi.

-Balushahi, on the other hand, has a distinct flavor and texture from doughnuts.
+Balushahi, on the other hand, has a distinct flavour and texture from doughnuts.
 As a dessert, serve balushahi or badusha.

 Balushahi - Bihari food